-Once again we paid a patronage rebate and this time \$100,000 was returned to our members.
-This patronage was paid on February 24th as a rebate on interest paid by members on loans and lines of credit, as well as a bonus on interest received by the members in Regular Savings, Plan 24, and Term Deposit accounts in 2020.
-This proves that we are in a profitable and sustainable financial position.
+Once again, we paid a patronage rebate and this time \$100,000 was returned to our members.
+This patronage was paid on February 17th as a rebate on interest paid by members on loans and lines of credit, as well as a bonus on interest paid to members.
+This shows that LCU continues to remain in a profitable and sustainable financial position.